memgraph/docs/mage/query-modules/python/union-find.md

 * `nodes1: Union[Vertex, List[Vertex]]` ➡ First value (or list thereof) in connectedness calculation.
 * `nodes2: Union[Vertex, List[Vertex]]` ➡ Second value (or list thereof) in connectedness calculation.
 * `mode: str("pairwise")` ➡ Mode of combining `nodes1` and `nodes2`.
 Can be ***p*** or ***pairwise*** for a pairwise product, or ***c*** or ***cartesian*** for a Cartesian product of the arguments.
 Pairwise by default.
 * `update: bool(True)` ➡ Specifies whether the disjoint-set data structure should be reinitialized.
 Enabled by default.
-If the graph has been modified since the previous call of this procedure, turning `update` off ensues that the changes are not visible in the output.
+If the graph has been modified since the previous call of this procedure, turning `update` off ensures that the changes are not visible in the output.

 #### Output: